ethereum/distributed-validator-specs/README.md

 ![General Architecture](figures/general-architecture.png)

-This specification presents a way to implement Distributed Validator Client software as middleware between the Beacon Node (BN) and Validator Client (VC):
+This specification presents a way to implement Distributed Validator Client software as middleware between the Beacon Node (BN) and a Remote Signer (RS):
-- all communication between the BN and VC is intercepted by the DVC in order for it to provide the additional DV functionality.
+- all communication between the BN and RS is managed by the DVC in order for it to provide the additional DV functionality.
-- the BN & VC are unaware of the presence of the DVC, i.e., they think they are connected to each other as usual.
+- the BN & RS are unaware of the presence of the DVC, i.e., they think they are connected to each other as usual.

 ### Assumptions
 - We assume *N* total nodes and an *M-of-N* threshold signature scheme.